rev-net/memo/pitch.md

 $REV runs on its own as a revnet according to the rules below – there is no governance.
 Revnet Research Group LLC (RRG) is a token holder alongside other token holders and has no special powers.
 Anyone can participate in $REV at any time.

+We want to invite both token-comfortable people to interact directly from their favorite EVM blockchain, and token-curious people to interact through RRG.

 ### $REV stage 1

 - **Duration:** 90 days.